LPL Financial: History

-Acquisitions
+On August 15, 2017, LPL Financial Holdings Inc. signed and closed a transaction to purchase the independent broker-dealer network of National Planning Holdings, Inc. (NPH).
+NPH was the holding company for four independent broker-dealer firms: INVEST Financial Corporation, National Planning Corporation, Investment Centers of America, and SII Investments.

+On May 2, 2018, LPL Financial agreed to a $26 million settlement arising from unregistered securities.
+The same year, it agreed to pay a $2.75 million fine and perform a look-back review of certain complaints primarily related to anti-money laundering (AML) reporting and customer complaint reporting.
 On December 3, 2018, LPL Financial Holdings Inc. reported its acquisition of AdvisoryWorld, a technology company serving the wealth management industry.
 Founded in 1987, the company's products include proposal generation, portfolio and investment analytics and portfolio modeling capabilities.

+On June 26, 2019, LPL Financial settled with the Commonwealth of Massachusetts at a cost of $1.1. million and underwent a review of certain internal controls.
+The Massachusetts Securities Division (MSD) had investigated and charged LPL over compliance matters related to licensing of advisors/supervisors and late reportings.
+On December 26, 2019, LPL Financial paid a fine of $300,000 as part of a settlement with FINRA primarily related to its systems and procedures related to Uniform Gifts to Minors Act (UGMA) and Uniform Transfer to Minors Act (UTMA) accounts.
+The settlement was based on internal controls and was not related to any investor harm.

 On August 18, 2020, LPL Financial Holdings Inc. reported its purchase of E.K.
 Riley Investments, LLC, a broker-dealer and registered investment advisor (RIA) based in Seattle.
 E.K.
 Riley served more than $2 billion of client assets and expected approximately 90% of its advisors to join LPL.

-On August 20, 2020, LPL Financial Holdings Inc. reported it has completed its purchase of the properties of San Diego-based Lucia Securities, a broker-dealer and registered investment advisor (RIA).
-The deal was arranged as an acquisition of properties, which completed on 18 August 2020.
+On August 20, 2020, LPL Financial Holdings Inc. reported it had completed its purchase of the San Diego–based firm Lucia Securities, a broker-dealer and Lucia Wealth Services, a registered investment advisor (RIA).

 On October 27, 2020, LPL Financial Holdings Inc. announced its acquisition of Blaze Portfolio, a Chicago-based fintech firm founded in 2010.
-LPL will continue to offer Blaze Portfolio's services as a stand-alone product, as well as bringing the trading capabilities to all LPL Financial advisors.
+LPL will continue to offer Blaze Portfolio's services as a stand-alone product, as well as bring trading capabilities to all LPL Financial advisors.
 The transaction was signed and closed on Oct.
 26, 2020.
-LPL Financial paid approximately $12 million and agreed to a potential contingent payment of up to $5 million subject to milestones and customary purchase price adjustments.
+LPL Financial paid approximately $12 million and agreed to a potential contingent payment of up to $5 million, subject to milestones and customary purchase price adjustments.
+On December 30, 2020, LPL Financial paid a fine of $6.5 million as part of a settlement with the Financial Industry Regulatory Authority (FINRA).
+As part of the settlement, LPL Financial consented to the findings that they had failed to supervise and failed to maintain adequate records.
+FINRA alleged that inadequate record keeping had exposed customers to losses through a Ponzi scheme created by one of its representatives.

-Statistics

-Key facts regarding LPL Financial include the following: